Inflation Conversion Factors for years 1774 to estimated 2024, in dollars of recent years

 by Robert Sahr

-THE FOLLOWING HAVE BEEN REVISED TO REFLECT FINAL 2012 CPI and inflation estimates:
+THE FOLLOWING HAVE BEEN REVISED TO REFLECT FINAL 2013 CPI and early-2014 inflation estimates, all in both Excel and pdf formats:

-- 2013 inflation conversion factors in the individual year section
+- all inflation conversion factors in the individual year section

-- 2012 inflation conversion factors in the download section
+- a summary table that shows conversion factors for all years 1995 to estimated 2014 in the download section

 - one set of graphs in the graphs section.
 The revised graphs show trends in inflation-adjusted price levels, national government outlays and revenues, gross domestic product, and the minimum wage.
 Data are for all or part of years 1774 to 2012, though, for example, the minimum wage began in 1938.

-- A brief introduction, available here, to US national government budget concepts, including data, links, and suggestions for understanding the budget.
+- A brief introduction to US national government budget concepts, including data, links, and suggestions for understanding the budget, is available here.
 It is best examined by using it with the set of graphs shown immediately above.

 - a second set of graphs, showing presidential and congressional pay, 1789-2012, also in the graphs section